stripe-archive/sequins/doc/manual/1-5-healthchecks-and-monitoring/README.md

             "flights": {
               ...

-A simplified healthcheck interface is available at the `/healthz` and `/healthcheck` endpoints which will return a JSON representation of the state of each node.
-The status code will either be `200` if at least one version is marked as `ACTIVE` or `404` if this isn't the case.
+A simplified healthcheck interface is available at the `/healthz` endpoint which will return a JSON representation of the state of each node.
+The status code will either be `200` if at least one version is marked as `ACTIVE` or `404` if this isn't the case:

     $ http localhost:9599/healthz
     HTTP/1.1 200 OK